usnistgov/ndn-dpdk/docs/face.md

 * [file server](fileserver.md): `activate` mutation or `ndndpdk-ctrl activate-fileserver` command.

 In any role, you can retrieve a list of faces with `ndndpdk-ctrl list-face` command or programmatically via GraphQL `faces` query.
-The return value would contain the locator of each existing face.
+The response contains the locator of each existing face.

 ## Ethernet-based Face